dataguy-ali/dataguy-ali.github.io/_projects/2021-01-01-Anti-Money-Laundering.md

 ---
-title: "Anti-Money Laundering Detection from Transaction Data"
+title: "Finanical Reporting eShifa"
+"
 date:   2021-01-01
 permalink: /Anti-Money-Laundering-Detection-from-Transaction-Data/
 tags:
+  - MariaDB
-  - Machine Learning
+  - Oracle
-  - Anomaly Detection
+  - SQL
   - Power BI
-  - SQL
-  - Pandas
+  - Dataflows
-  - Scikit-Learn
+  - Datasets
-  - Python
+  - Power Query
 ---

-The focus of the project was to develop an anti-money laundering system that is able to flag suspicious transactions.
-This system monitored historical data and monitored rules against peer groups which were the basis of Transaction Flagging.
-The stack used for this project was Python, Scikit-Learn and SQL.
-I conducted R&D, data gathering and model training using KYC data.
-The results of the trained model were then visualized using PowerBI.
+The goal of this project was to track eShifa business in every financial aspect from service delivery to the net profit & patient satisfaction.
+Delays in each step of the process were identified.
+ROI for each service.
+Budgeting, Targets and all.